WrenMcQueary/WrenMcQueary/README.md

 ### Hi!

-I'm a public interest technologist, data scientist, and ML technologist currently working as a data science consultant at [eQual](https://equal.us/).
+I'm a public interest technologist, data scientist, and ML technologist currently working as a Data Scientist and Backend Engineer at [eQual](https://equal.us/).

 <!--
 **WrenMcQueary/WrenMcQueary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.